 However, most of the cable cutters will have trouble dealing with folding lock plates.
-It’s not an effective use of thief’s time, and they would rather look for another victim.
+It’s not an effective use of a thief’s time, and they would rather look for another victim.

+Also known as rivets or bolts.
 This is what holds the plates together, and is a rather tricky thing to research.
 See, there are two methods for thieves to deal with nuts – bolt cutter and nut splitter.
 Again, both of them are not very common for thieves to carry.

 However, if they want your bike, and they know you lock it regularly somewhere (i.e. your place of work or study), it’s not uncommon for a thief to come back with proper tools the next day.

 In order for nuts to become harder to deal with, they both need to be made of hardened steel or have a thicker diameter.
-While it’s clear why hard steel is better, bigger diameter would mean that perpetrators would need a bigger nut cutter, sometimes as big as 30”, and again, it’s not something easy to carry with you, looking for that one bike using folding lock.
+While it’s clear why hard steel is better, the bigger diameter would mean that perpetrators would need a bigger nut cutter, sometimes as big as 30”, and again, it’s not something easy to carry with you, looking for that one bike using a folding lock.

 Again, this is where cheap folding locks fail.
-It’s hard for an ordinary person to judge the quality of particular lock – and understand what to look for.
+It’s hard for an ordinary person to judge the quality of a particular lock – and understand what to look for.

 Manufacturers need to save somewhere – and if it’s very cheap to make steel on your plates thicker and make bold claims, locking mechanisms are expensive, and most people don’t understand differences anyway – so why bother?

 Due to the nature of these folding locks – the locking mechanisms are often picked.
 It’s a method with no operation noise, and since there are many poorly-made folding locks out there – they can be picked in under a minute.
-Great option for a thief even in crowded public spaces – and no need to worry – those few people who look at them think the bike owner is having issues opening his lock – the key is stuck, happens all the time.
+A great option for a thief even in crowded public spaces – and no need to worry – those few people who look at them think the bike owner is having issues opening his lock – the key is stuck, happens all the time.

 As you may understand by now, decent folding bike locks are not cheap.
 It’s not that we want you to buy the most expensive one out there.
 But, if you have a limited budget, we suggest looking at other options, namely U-locks or chain locks.
 You can buy an effective lock in each of those categories for one-third of the price you could pay for a good Abus folding lock.

-Unsurprisingly, most of them fall into ‘folding lock’ category – because of the level of comfort they provide. and the fact that these locks are the most expensive, allowing better margins for manufacturers.
+Unsurprisingly, most of them fall into the ‘folding lock’ category – because of the level of comfort they provide. and the fact that these locks are the most expensive, allowing better margins for manufacturers.